interactive multimedia performance and enviromental size installation, 2014

 The project Mimesi/Metessi is an interactive performance inspired by two basic concepts: the Freudian “uncanny” as scary and disorienting that emerge if stimulated because we have known and unknown at the same time, and that of transgenderism seen as a moment of “transit” over his own body, on / in that of others.
 In everyday life there is often a feeling of loss caused by the discomfort of discrimination at the hands of “the other from us,” that human being like us, but totally alien to our life, family circle or in other cases to dissimilar traditions, customs and beliefs .

-This melting pot will take place by two booths, one performer, in the other the guest interacting.
+This melting pot will take place by two booths, one for the performer and one for the guest.
 The performer asks the guest to be able to exchange their identity through clothing.
 The two then wear the shoes of others will be compared with mimetic gestures and movements.
 Juxtaposed to the booth there will be two representatives of the unknown universal emblematic images.
 The two portraits are transgender, “Portrait of an Unknown Man” by Antonello Da Messina and the “Mona Lisa” by Leonardo (on interpreted by Duchamp).
-The entire performance will be interacted by a live musician (Valentina Amandolese) through the use of synths.
+The entire performance was interacted by a live musician (Valentina Amandolese) through the use of synths.
 The audio product will create an advantage in the exchange of clothes.

 Leonardo Sciascia theorized an order and biotechnical similarities to that effect recognized in the “Portrait of an Unknown Man,” the “likeness”, the unknown universal attributable to each of us.
-A similar argument can be done for the Mona Lisa by Leonardo Da Vinci, who in his Duchamp’s readymade expands even more universal sense of this woman / man unknown, uncanny; an anonymous stranger universal.
+A similar argument can be done for the Mona Lisa by Leonardo Da Vinci, who in his Duchamp’s readymade expands even more universal sense of this woman / man unknown, uncanny; an anonymous universal stranger.

 During the action, the performer will wear clothes that underlie the precise roles in society with the aim of highlighting the diversity of identity, transgenderism inherent in all of us.